circleorange/WeatherTop-V2/README.md

 Welcome to WeatherTop V2
 =========================

-Release 3 of the WeatherTop application.
+Release 4 of the WeatherTop application.

-- Reading field contains the timestamp field
+- Reading contains all fields
-- Weather trends have been implemented
+- Weather trends
 - User can edit their personal details
-- Stations are listed alphabetically on the dashboard
+- Stations are listed alphabetically
-- Get readings from OpenWeather Map API
+- Fetch readings from OpenWeather Map API
-- Simple line graph of temperature
+- Simple line graph of trends
+- Station Map View with station markers